 Roden (2004) noted the frequent co-occurrence of Potamogeton perfoliatus and Isoetes lacustris in Najas flexilis lakes, which is indicative of the mixed geological conditions favoured by the last species (the pondweed being common in hard water lakes; the quillwort characteristic of soft-water, oligotrophic lakes).
-Roden (2004) described two distinct groups of associated species in Irish Najas flexilis lakes; the first group included Callitriche hermaphroditica, several Chara species and broadleaved pondweeds (Potamogeton spp.).
+Roden (2004) described two distinct groups of associated species in Irish Najas flexilis lakes; the first group included Callitriche hermaphroditica, several Chara species and broad-leaved pondweeds (Potamogeton spp.).
 A similar list of associated species was noted by Preston and Croft (2001) and in lake Groups 2, 3 and 4 of Wingfield et al. (2004).
 The second group of associated species identified by Dr Cilian Roden included Elatine hexandra and Nitella translucens (Roden, 2004).
 Wingfield et al. (2004) Group 1 lakes appear to have similar associated species.
-In some Irish lakes, both groups of associated species occurred and these accounted for the most species-rich Najas flexilis lakes, having a number of species that are rare or scarce along the west coast of Ireland (e.g. Ballynakill Lough, which is also home to Hydrilla verticillata) (Roden, 2004).
+In some Irish lakes, both groups of associated species that are rare or scarce along the west coast of Ireland (e.g. Ballynakill Lough, which is also home to Hydrilla verticillata) (Roden, 2004).
 Hydrilla verticillata is known only from two Irish lakes, both of which also contain Najas flexilis (Roden, 2007).